 Sometimes, all it takes to get rid of new RV smell is to simply use your RV.
 And what better way to christen your new camper than through a nice meal!?

-Okay, you don’t have to set up your RV kitchen just to cook something in.
-But using your RV stovetop or oven and cooking something memorable and fragrant may be all you need to eliminate some of the more troubling RV smells happening inside of your rig.
+Okay, you don’t have to set up your RV kitchen just to cook something.
+However, using your RV stovetop to cook something memorable and fragrant may be all you need to eliminate some of the more troubling RV smells happening inside your rig.
+Many RVers bake a tray of brown sugar and cinnamon in their RV oven, should you have one.

+Baking some cookies may also be enough, or perhaps boiling a pot of mulled wine spices will do the trick, especially if the holiday season is around the corner!
 You can also go for a more savory route instead.
-Bacon is a great choice of food when used to cover up other smells.
+Bacon is a great choice when used to cover up other smells.
 If you like the smell of bacon in your home, try cooking some in your RV!

 4. Use Ammonia

-Did you know that you can use ammonia to eliminate a lot of new RV smells, including formaldehyde?
+Did you know you can use ammonia to eliminate a lot of new RV smells, including formaldehyde?
 While using one chemical to fight another chemical may seem counterintuitive, this is one of the best processes for fighting formaldehyde.
+The method of using ammonia to get rid of formaldehyde smell is a bit more complicated, but it may be worth it for the safety of you and your family.

 After everything is emptied and cleared out, gather 1-4 large, shallow bowls, depending on the size of your RV.
-The larger the RV, the more shallow bowls you will need!
+The larger the RV, the more shallow bowls you’ll need!
 Spread them out and fill the bowls with ammonia, about a half gallon in each dish.
+Ammonia absorbs formaldehyde and other unpleasant scents or chemicals, leaving only water behind.
+This is why it is such a sophisticated and respected method for new RV owners.

-After setting up your ammonia dishes, you should close up your RV, including every window and door.
-Like a few other processes on this list, you should leave your RV sitting with the ammonia inside for 24-72 hours.
+After setting up your ammonia dishes, you should close up your RV, including all the windows and doors.
+Like a few other processes on this list, it’s best to leave your RV sitting with the ammonia inside for 24-72 hours.
+Once this time has passed, vent your RV by opening all windows and turning on the fan.
+You can now safely dump the ammonia down any drain, as it’s primarily water now.

-Once this time has passed, vent your RV by opening all windows and turning on your fan.
-You can now safely dump the ammonia down any drain, as it is primarily water now.
-This process takes the longest time when compared with any other method, but it is the best process when it comes to fighting formaldehyde specifically.
+This process takes the longest time when compared with any other method, but it’s the best process when it comes to fighting formaldehyde specifically.

 5. Try Baking Soda (And Vinegar Too)

 It isn’t a secret: baking soda and vinegar are an RVer’s best friend!
 From unclogging your RV toilet to using it as an innovative cleaner, baking soda and vinegar are inexpensive and versatile.
+You can even use baking soda and vinegar to help with your new RV smell.
+Many RVers report having success with these two products, or simply just a baking soda solution.

+Baking soda is responsible for absorbing odors, which is why many people still keep an open box of baking soda in their fridges!
 You can sprinkle baking soda on all of your soft RV finishes, such as carpeting and furniture.
-Allow it to sit and absorb some of this scent before vacuuming it up with ease.
+Allow it to sit and absorb some of the scents before vacuuming it up with ease.

-6. Use Candles or Air Fresheners
+6. Use Candles Or Air Fresheners

 Let’s face it, unpleasant smells are a part of life, which is why we regularly employ candles and air fresheners to combat these scents.
 You can do the same for your RV!
+Be sure to turn off your propane if you plan on using candles inside your rig.
+While many RV owners use candles inside their motorhomes without any problems, I think it’s best to turn the propane off just in case!

-Simple air fresheners may also do the trick in eliminating new RV smell.
-You can use air fresheners commonly used in cars, or you can try an aromatherapy diffuser.
-There are many different electric plug in options that can help make your home smell nice as well.
+It’s an added safety precaution, especially if you’re new to RVing and are still figuring out your rig.
+Simple air fresheners may also do the trick in eliminating new RV smells.
+You can use air fresheners commonly used in cars, or it may be worth trying an aromatherapy diffuser.
+There are many different electric plug-in options that can help keep your home on wheels smelling pleasant in the long run as shown in the video of smell-busting tips below:

 Febreeze or other fabric sprays can also be helpful odor eliminators.
 While some of these options are heavily perfumed, many offer lighter scents, and most are designed to absorb and eliminate odors, not simply cover them up.
+You may need to schedule a few sessions of candle burning before the new RV smell is completely eliminated.
+However, this method may be all you need to take care of unexpected scents.

-7. Get Air Purifying Plants
+7. Purchase Air Purifying Plants

-Some popular air purifying plants include:
+Some popular air-purifying plants include:

 - Spider plants